-Eating disorders such as anorexia nervosa and bulimia nervosa are serious chronic conditions that are often underdiagnosed.
-These illnesses have high morbidity and mortality so it is important for us to recognize the signs and symptoms in order to get our kids the right help they need for recovery.
+Eating disorders, such as anorexia nervosa and bulimia nervosa, are serious chronic conditions that are often underdiagnosed and not properly treated.
+These illnesses can be dangerous, so it is important for us to recognize signs and symptoms of disordered eating in order to get our kids the help they need for recovery.

 What is an eating disorder?

 Eating disorders are complex medical illnesses that have serious physical, mental and psychosocial consequences as well as association with high mortality rates.
-Some examples of eating disorders include anorexia nervosa, bulimia nervosa, binge eating disorder, and avoidant restrictive food intake disorder (also known as ARFID).
+Eating disorders involve an unhealthy relationship with food and cause significant interference with daily functioning.
+Some examples of eating disorders include anorexia nervosa, atypical anorexia nervosa, bulimia nervosa, binge eating disorder and avoidant restrictive food intake disorder (also known as ARFID).

 What are some of the signs and symptoms of an eating disorder?